-What To Do If You See Someone Sleeping Rough In The Cold
+What To Do If You See A Homeless Person Sleeping Rough In The Cold

 With temperatures plummeting below freezing, the homeless are more at risk than ever.
 This is what you can do to help them.